coopcycle/coopcycle-docs/en/admin/actions/pricing.md

 in Paris intramural with cargo bike;
 in the department of 93 with cargo bike.

+If a delivery is created for intramural Paris with a cargo bike, then the first rule will be ignored.
+The second corresponds to the delivery, its price will therefore be applied.
+The second rule being fulfilled, the third is ignored.

+The most precise rules (i.e. with the most parameters) must be at the top of the stack and the most general rules at the bottom of the stack, so that the specific cases are selected by the software as a basis for pricing.
+If, for example, I modify the above pricing as follows:

+in intramural Paris;
+in intramural Paris with cargo bike;
+in the 93 department with cargo bike.
-If a delivery within Paris is created with the need to deliver by cargo bike, the first pricing will apply because no type of bike is specified for it and the bad price will be charged.
-Being precise at the top of the pile and GP at the bottom of the track allows
+If a delivery in intramural Paris is created with the need to deliver by cargo bike, the price specified for the first rule will apply because no type of bike is specified for it and the second will be ignored.